 We see the black curtain looming and it gives us pause, as it should.
 Still, we have reason to believe that behind the curtain is something even more real, more awe-inspiring, more beautiful than the world we know.

 As a resident of lower Manhattan, I am surrounded by the spirit(s) of those who gave their lives on that defining day.
 Like all New Yorkers, the awful sights, sounds and smells of that day are seared into my mind.
 I flew back to New York from London on September 10th, 2001, casually admiring the majestic towers on the drive into Manhattan.
 The fact that those twin icons would vanish 24 hours later was unthinkable.

-On that crisp and beautiful morning, I was leaving for a meeting at 7 World Trade Center, when a family member called and told me to turn on the television.
+On that crisp and beautiful morning, I was scheduled to meet a colleague at 7 World Trade Center, when a family member called and told me to turn on the television.
 I did.
 And everything changed, forever.

 - Tobacco Kills: Grim Stats on Smoking

 - The Clinton Media Script: 12 False Anti-Hillary Themes the Media Love Most

 - The Pervasive Oppression of Women and Girls